pnovack-gottshall/KScorrect/cran-comments.md

 Reposited on GitHub at https://github.com/pnovack-gottshall/KScorrect.

 This is a revised submission of the package to CRAN.
+Build was tested (and passed) on TravisCI and R-Hub.